m-pilarski/vns/README.md

 Welcome to the vns R package! vns stands for the German term “Verarbeitung Natürlicher Sprache,” which translates to “Natural Language Processing” in English.
-This package is a collection of quantitative text analysis tools specifically designed with a focus on the German language.
+This package provides a comprehensive suite of tools for quantitative text analysis, specifically tailored for the German language.

 ## Installation